Alumni and development operations are more frequently becoming integrated, but is integration taking a toll on alumni engagement?

 - Just 10% of alumni organizations are autonomous or independent of their institution.

 - 82% of institutions send one or more gift solicitations to new grads within the first year of graduation, leaving just 19% that do not solicit new grads.
+(Again, not a direct indication of subordination, but shows a willingness to forego cultivation in lieu of solicitation.)

 - One-in-four institutions are seeing alumni opt-out rates range from 15-39% over the past five years.